statsig-io/docs/docs/experiments-plus/switchback-tests.md

 ![Screen Shot 2023-10-04 at 11 44 44 AM](https://github.com/statsig-io/docs/assets/101903926/3c79d1c1-8b15-401c-9635-6b3d4b08d416)

-The Schedule section of experiment setup enables you to configure-
+Depending on which bucketing method you've chosen, the **Schedule** section of experiment setup enables you to configure-

 - Start time
 - Duration (in days)
 - Assignment window size (in minutes)
 - Burn-in/ burn-out periods (in minutes)
-- Starting phase (treatment group) for each bucket
+- *(Pre-defined bucketing only)* Starting phase (treatment group) for each bucket

 <img width="1019" alt="Screen Shot 2023-09-26 at 6 50 36 AM" src="https://github.com/statsig-io/docs/assets/101903926/67ed1aee-f5aa-49b6-b684-a9919b59d5ca"/>

 Burn-in/ burn-out periods enable you to define periods at both the beginning and end of your switchback windows to discard exposures from analysis.
-This is typically leveraged when there are risks of “bleed over effect” from the previous treatment while a bucket is switching between test and control.
+This is typically leveraged when there are risks of “bleed over effect” from the previous treatment while a population is switching between test and control.

 # Reading Results